ropensci/cffr/README.md

 hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_committing_workflow_hooks):

 > The `pre-commit` hook is run first, before you even type in a commit
 > message.
-It’s used to inspect the snapshot that’s about to be
+It is used to inspect the snapshot that is about to be
-> committed, to see if you’ve forgotten something, to make sure tests
+> committed, to see if you have forgotten something, to make sure tests
-> run, or to examine whatever you need to inspect in the code.
+> run or to examine whatever you need to inspect in the code.
 Exiting
-> non-zero from this hook aborts the need to inspect in the code.
-> Exiting non-zero from this hook aborts the commit, although you can
+> non-zero from this hook aborts the commit, although you can bypass it
-> bypass it with `git commit --no-verify`.
+> with `git commit --no-verify`.

 A specific pre-commit hook can be installed with `cff_git_hook_install()`.
 If you want to use a pre-commit hook, please